noahgreupner/MigrationMonitoring/README.md

 - Milestones (PDF)
 - Work breakdown structure (PDF)
 - Initial project idea (PDF)
-- Final project presentation (will be added by end of January 2024)
+- Final project presentation (PDF)
 - Final project report (will be added by mid of February 2024)

 In the '**Data**' folder you find: